-The following table shows the potential payments upon termination or a change of control of the Company for Aaron J. Kuehne, the Company's Chief Financial Officer, Secretary and Treasurer.
+The following table shows the potential payments upon termination, disability or death of Aaron J. Kuehne, the Company's Chief Administrative Officer, Chief Financial Officer, Secretary and Treasurer, as well as a change-in-control of the Company, which includes payments payable pursuant to the terms of the Kuehne Employment Agreement, which is discussed under the heading "Employment Agreements" in this Proxy Statement.